OpenSurv/OpenSurv/README.md

 ## What is Opensurv?

-Opensurv is a free application that transforms your [verified device](#Fully-functional-and-verified) into a dedicated device to monitor video streams or images.
+Opensurv is a free application that transforms your [compatible device](#Hardware-list) into a dedicated device to monitor video streams or images.

 ![Screenshot](examples/4streams.png)